michaelnny/deep_rl_zoo/README.md

 ```

 ### Debug with environment screenshots
-This could be handy if we want see what's happening during the training, we can set the `debug_screenshots_frequency` (measured every episode) to some value, and it'll add screenshots of the terminal state to Tensorboard.
+This could be handy if we want to see what's happening during the training, we can set the `debug_screenshots_frequency` (measured over episode) to some value, and it'll add screenshots of the terminal state to Tensorboard.
 This should be used for debug only as it may use more resources and cause the system to become unstable.

 ```
 python3 -m deep_rl_zoo.r2d2.run_classic --environment_name=MountainCar-v0 --debug_screenshots_frequency=100